tchapeaux/notifier-for-trello/readme.md

 Checks for new Trello notifications every minute and shows the number of notifications that you have.

-⚠ This is a fork of [Notifier for Github](https://github.com/sindresorhus/notifier-for-github) ([MIT License](https://github.com/sindresorhus/notifier-for-github/blob/main/license))
+⚠ This is a fork of [Notifier for Github](https://github.com/sindresorhus/notifier-for-github) ([MIT License](https://github.com/sindresorhus/notifier-for-github/blob/main/license)), adapted to show notifications for Trello instead.